 Remove the video from the media panel.

-The Undergraduate Academic Services (UAS) for the College of Arts & Sciences provides student support on behalf of the Dean of the College of Arts & Sciences.
+The CAS Student Success Center (SSC) provides student support on behalf of the Dean of the College of Arts & Sciences.
 Their website provides a wealth of information for all advising-related questions.
 Their staff can help with: